 Joyce covers a lot of ground here: 9/11, of course, but also corporate law firms, high school sports, March Madness, the pressure to do what your father did, and the changes modern times have brought to a traditional Italian neighborhood across the river from Manhattan.
 Joyce is a clean, detailed writer and Small Mercies flowed easily.
 Despite its subject matter, it is not a heavy or difficult read at all.

 I mostly listened to Small Mercies on audio, and the narration by Scott Aiello was excellent.
 His Staten Island accent was very good (at least I assume so), and he really brought the characters to life.
-I didn’t love his female voices as much as his male voices – they were a little exaggerated and ironically unfeminine – but I find this to be the case with many male narrators voicing women characters.
+There is quite a range of characters here – men, women, older, younger – and Aiello really distinguished them well and infused each one with his or her own tone, breathiness and pacing.
 Overall it was a very good audiobook that enhanced my enjoyment of the book.

 If you like modern American family sagas told from multiple perspectives, then Small Mercies is probably right for you.
 I look forward to reading more from Eddie Joyce.